kubernetes/community/contributors/devel/sig-architecture/api-conventions.md

 * `429 StatusTooManyRequests`
-  * Indicates that the either the client rate limit has been exceeded or the server has received more requests then it can process.
+  * Indicates that either the client rate limit has been exceeded or the server has received more requests than it can process.
   * Suggested client recovery behavior:
     * Read the `Retry-After` HTTP header from the response, and wait at least that long before retrying.